noname28439/ExitShortcut/README.md

 # Usage:
 1. Run the ExitShortcut.py Script
-2. Just type whatever command you want to use in any Frame (not the command Prompt)
+2. Just type whatever command you want to use in any frame (not the command Prompt)
 3. Press CTRL+SHIFT+ENTER to run the Command

 # Commands:
-- hide: Hide the active Frame
+- hide: Hide the active frame
+- show: Reopen the last hidden frames (Press CTRL+SHIFT+ENTER multiple times to reopen all)
-- show: Reopen all hidden Frames
+- showall: Reopen all hidden frames
-- exit: Close the active Frame
+- exit: Close the active frame

 ## Warning:
 I think this only works on Windows...
 But just try it out!